Where to Stay

 If you balk at the idea of lugging around a tent, unless you will be staying only in hotels that are air-conditioned, always at least carry your own mosquito nets.
 That way you’ll avoid making malaria the main entry in your Mozambique diary.

 Some hotels (such as the Polana, Cardoso, Avenida and Holiday Inn) have maintained the standards as denoted by their star grading, but standards have generally declined due to a lack of funds for maintenance.

 Pensão (boarding house) grading follows a numerical rating from one to four and, while most pensões may claim to have a rating of four, this has long ceased to be an informative system for the visitor.
 The difference between a hotel and a pensão in Mozambique normally relates to the number of beds that are on offer, with pensões being smaller than hotels - Pousadas (inns) then fill the grey area between hotels and pensões but are less common.

 Generally pensões are cheapest, pousadas reasonably priced, and hotels the most expensive form of accommodation.

-Developed tourist camping sites are more expensive in the southern parts of Mozambique.
+Developed tourist camping sites are more expensive in the southern parts of Mozambique — upwards of Mt8O 000 per tent (the exchange rate in February 2001 was approximately Mt2300 to the SA rand, Mt17 500 to the U.S.$).
 As you may not be offered a per person rate, it is sometimes worthwhile getting a group together to share a site.